 Character education is an integral part of our program.
 Sexuality involves serious moral decision-making.
 It is important to help children build the capacity to make and abide by sound moral choices.
-We would like our teaching of human reproduction to be a springboard to initiate and facilitate discussions between parents and children on this sensitive subject.
+Our teaching of human reproduction is a springboard to initiate and facilitate discussions between parents and children on this sensitive subject.